-Osteochondromas are a relatively common imaging finding, accounting for 10-15% of all bone tumours and ~35% of all benign bone tumours.
+Osteochondromas are a relatively common imaging finding, accounting for 10-15% of all bone tumours and approximately 35% of all benign bone tumours.
 Although usually thought of as a benign bone tumour, they may be thought of as a developmental anomaly.
 They are frequently asymptomatic and have very low malignant potential if sporadic and solitary.

 Osteochondromas develop during childhood (period of most rapid skeletal growth), but once formed remain for the rest of the individual's life.
 They can present at any age and are most frequently found incidentally.